Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

 16. To present your decks, click `Present.`<br/>
 ![CANVA PRESENT](CANVA%20CLICK%20PRESENT.png)<br/>
 ![CANVA PRESENT DECKS](CANVA%20PRESENT%20AND%20RECORD.png)<br/>
-Here, you can choose to `Present`, `Present and record`, `Present full screen` or `Autoplay`<br/>
+Here, you can choose `Present,` `Present and Record,` `Present full screen,` or `Autoplay.`<br/>
 ![CANVA PRESENT OPTIONS](CANVA%20PRESENT%20OPTIONS.png)<br/>

 17. To share the link to your presentation, click `Share`.<br/>
 ![CANVA SHARE](CANVA%20SHARE.png)
 ![CANVA SHARE 2](CANVA%20SHARE%202.png)
-Here, you can also grant access to people you want to view the presentation and also add their names.
+Here, you can also grant access to people you want to view the presentation and add their names.
 ![CANVA PDERMISSION](CANVA%20GRANT%20ACCESS.png)<br/>

-18. To download your presentation, click `File` then download.
+18. To download your presentation, click `File` then `Download`.
 ![CANVA DOWNLOAD](CANVA%20CLICK%20FILE.png)
 ![CANVA DOWNLOAD DECKS](CANVA%20DOWNLOAD%202.png)
 ![CANVA DOWNLOAD FILE](CANVA%20DOWNLOAD%201.png)

-**Follow these steps to upload a Microsoft Word document from your local drive to convert into a presentation;**
+**Follow these steps to upload a Microsoft Word document from your local drive to convert into a presentation:**

 1. Click `Uploads` on the left side of the screen.<br/>
 ![CANVA UPLOADS](CANVA%20UPLOADS%20mwrd.png)<br/>

-2. Click `Upload an image or video`, and you will be directed to your local drive where you can select the document you want to convert into a presentation.<br/>
+2. Click `Upload an image or video`, and you will be directed to your local drive, where you can select the document you want to convert into a presentation.<br/>
 ![](CANVA%20CLICK%20UPLOAD.png)<br/>

-## Alternatives of Canva Docs to Decks<a name="Alternatives of Canva Docs to Decks"></a>
+## Alternatives to Canva Docs to Decks<a name="Alternatives of Canva Docs to Decks"></a>

-1.  **Microsoft Power Point** <br/>
+1.  **Microsoft PowerPoint** <br/>

       ![MICROSOFT POWER POINT LOGO](MICROSOFT%20POWER%20POINT%20LOGO.png)<br/>